aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 ---

-## Part 2 — The Tech Stack
+## Part 2 — the tech stack

-### The LLM Layer: Three Paths and What They Actually Cost You
+### The LLM layer: three paths and what they actually cost you

 The choice of LLM matters more for security workflows than most tutorials acknowledge.
 Three factors: